svonstrauss/ae-thelook-dbt/thelook_ae_project/README.md

 The layered shape separates concerns.
 Sources document where data originates.
 Staging creates a reliable contract for downstream use.
 Marts express business rules in clear SQL that is easy to review and extend.
 This mirrors how I ship analytics features in production: small, testable steps with clear ownership.

 ### What to look at
 fct_order_items.sql for the core join logic and storage settings. dim_users.sql for lifecycle metrics built from the fact.
 The YAML files for testing strategy and model documentation.
+See `QUERY_GUIDE_PUBLIC.md` for ready-to-run SQL in BigQuery.

 ### How to run locally
 Prerequisites: BigQuery project + service account, dbt (Fusion) with BigQuery adapter, VS Code dbt extension.